 "MarineLand And Game Farm" at Niagara Falls, Canada had the first white tigers in Canada, these being a troop of Hawthorn Circus tigers stationed there with their trainer.
 Silver was with the white tiger act at Marineland and Game Farm in Niagara Falls, Canada in 1981.
 The "Great White Tiger Show", comprising 16 Hawthorn Circus white tigers, 2 orange tigers, and a trainer (John Cox) travelled to Osaka, Japan where Dalip was exhibited in 1970.
 The white tigers at MarineWorld/AfricaUSA came from Josip Marcan who sent tiger cubs there for hand-rearing.
 MarineWorld/AfricaUSA bought a white tiger from him named Samson, who had dark stripes and who fathered a litter of three white cubs in Vallejo (the mother was an orange heterozygous tigress also acquired from Marcan - possibly also descended from Silver?).
 Samson later went to Henry Doorly Zoo which already had Ranjit, Kesari.
 Raja, Sheba II and Obie.
 Those from DreamWorld may have come from Vallejo along with their trainers (Vallejo Tiger Island wanted control of the Gold Coast Tiger Island).

-A white tiger called Silver is behind many white tiger lines, but there is no genealogy information available because they were bred by Josip Marcan and were not part of any zoo breeding programme.
+Although white tiger Silver is behind many white tiger lines there is no genealogy information available because they were bred by Josip Marcan and were not part of any zoo breeding programme.
 Silver had a number of disabilities caused by a difficult birth.
 According to the Sports Illustrated article (July 21, 1986) “Now He's The Cat's Meow” "All of Burck's white tigers are hard of hearing.
 The one named Bagheera is stone deaf.
 Three of them are cross-eyed.
 All of them are neurotic, easily spooked.
 The one named Silver is mentally retarded.
 When Silver was born his sac didn't break.
 When he took his first breath he inhaled his placental fluids.
 Most baby tigers scream.
 Silver lay flat barely breathing.
 He remained comatose for four months.
 Burck had to use a tube to feed him.
 Silver is five years old now.
 He roars all the time and bangs his head against his cage for reasons that he alone understands.
 He is afraid of everything - the whip, circus music, meat, Burck.”

 Because Silver’s disabilities were not genetically transmissible, he could be bred from.
 Silver was loaned to Josip Marcan and all of Marcan's white tigers are descended from him, despite claims of them coming from a separate line imported from Yugoslavia.
 Burck had warned Cuneo that Marcan might try to breed Silver, but they didn't know that Marcan had bred white tigers from him until much later.
 In 1989, MarineWorld/AfricaUSA in Vallejo, California had an adult white tiger descended from Silver; all of their white tigers were descended from Silver.
 Siegfried & Roy also have tigers descended from Silver.
 The Henry Doorly Zoo had a white tiger named Samson from MarineWorld, who was a direct descendant of Silver.
 Jack Hanna used to appear on TV with tiger cubs, including white cubs descended from Silver.
 The tigers at Australia's Dream World on the Gold Coast are also probably Silver's descendants.
 There are photos of 3 dark-striped white tiger cubs born at MarineWorld and sired by Samson, a descendant of silver, on a heterozygous orange female (also descended from Silver?) bought from Josip Marcan by Ron Whitfield, a tiger trainer at MarineWorld.
 Marcan and Whitfield fought over ownership of the three white tiger cubs because Whitfield wanted all of them, but eventually settled for two.
 MarineWorld had a white tiger cub with pinkish stripes which may have belonged to Marcan.